roberddd/BatchGenie/landing-page/docs/index.md

   - title
   - footer
 ---
-<center>**BatchGenie** is an add-on designed to simplify and automate common asset-related tasks in Blender and help you build your asset library.</center>
+<div class="center" markdown>**BatchGenie** is an add-on designed to simplify and automate common asset-related tasks in Blender and help you build your asset library.</div>

 # Key Features {style="margin-top:0"}